 Even if the California Legislature is successful in amending the state constitution to legalize sports betting this fall, the legal framework may not exist for long.
 A new tribal sports betting lawsuit could lead to future changes.

-The Coalition to Authorize Regulated Sports Wagering, an organization for CA tribal casino operators, filed the complaint on Tuesday.
-It seeks more time to get an amendment proposal on the ballot for CA voters.
+The Coalition to Authorize Regulated Sports Wagering, an organization for California tribal casino operators, filed the complaint on Tuesday.
+It seeks more time to get a California sports betting proposal on the ballot.

 Why the tribal sports betting lawsuit?